XiaoXuan42/Jing/README.md

 # Jing

-Moer-Jing is a project based on [Moer-lite](https://github.com/NJUCG/Moer-lite).
+Jing is a project based on [Moer-lite](https://github.com/NJUCG/Moer-lite).